chrisgigantic/active-training-plan/details-v2/p2_sec_sprintjump_day1.md

-# Day 1: Acceleration & Power Foundation
+# Day 1: Max Velocity & Power

 **Group:** Secondary Sprint-Jump (LJ/TJ)
-**Phase:** General Physical Preparedness (Weeks 1-2)
+**Phase:** Specific Physical Preparedness (Weeks 3-5)

 ---

 ### Focus:
-Developing the fundamental explosive power and acceleration mechanics required for both sprinting and jumping events.
+To develop maximum velocity for the sprint approach and to build reactive power, which is critical for converting horizontal speed into vertical and horizontal distance in jumps.

 ### Drills:

-1.  **Falling Runs (T1 / T2, pg.
-35):**
-    *   **Purpose:** To teach a natural forward lean and explosive start.
-    *   **Execution:** Stand tall with good posture.
-Allow your body to fall forward, keeping a straight line from head to ankles.
-Just before you lose balance, drive your legs out and explode into a 10-20 yard sprint.
+1.  **Increase Acceleration Drill (E1):**
+    *   **Purpose:** To train the nervous system and muscles to accelerate in the later stages of a sprint, fighting the natural tendency to decelerate.
+This is crucial for maintaining speed through the takeoff board.
+    *   **Execution:** The athlete sprints for 100 meters.
+The first 50 meters are run at a strong, but sub-maximal pace (around 90%).
+At the 50-meter mark, the athlete consciously increases their effort and acceleration, aiming to achieve maximum velocity in the final 50 meters.
-    *   **Sets/Reps:** 4-5 repetitions with full recovery.
+    *   **Sets/Reps:** 3-4 repetitions with full recovery (4-5 minutes) to ensure each rep is high quality.
-    *   **Coaching Cues:** "Let gravity do the work," "Push the ground away from you," "Stay low in the first few steps."

-2.  **Bounding (T1 / T2, pg.
-38):**
-    *   **Purpose:** To develop explosive power and improve stride length and hip drive.
-    *   **Execution:** This is an exaggerated running motion.
-Drive the knee up forcefully and extend the stride, aiming for maximum distance on each "bound."
-Land on the opposite foot and immediately explode into the next bound.
+    *   **Coaching Cues:** "Build speed to the 50," "At the 50, switch gears and drive," "Finish faster than you started," "Stay tall and powerful."

+2.  **Box Drops (on ledge/bench) (T1):**
+    *   **Purpose:** To develop reactive strength and the stretch-shortening cycle.
+This drill teaches the muscles to absorb force upon landing and immediately redirect it into an explosive upward movement, mimicking the takeoff in a jump.
+    *   **Execution:** The athlete stands on a sturdy box or bench (12-20 inches high).
+They step off (do not jump off) the edge, landing on two feet on the ground.
+The moment their feet touch the ground, they should explode into a maximal vertical jump.
+The key is to minimize ground contact time.
-    *   **Sets/Reps:** 2-3 sets over 20-30 meters.
+    *   **Sets/Reps:** 2-3 sets of 5-6 drops.
-    *   **Coaching Cues:** "Drive your knees high," "Powerful arm swing," "Explode off the ground."
+    *   **Coaching Cues:** "Step off, don't jump," "Spend as little time on the ground as possible," "Explode up immediately," "Land soft on the box, jump high off the ground."

-3.  **Tuck Jumps (Low Volume) (T1 / T2, pg.
-38):**
-    *   **Purpose:** To develop vertical explosive power and fast muscle contraction.
-    *   **Execution:** Jump forward off of two feet, trying to bring the knees up as high as the hips.
-On each jump, bend your knees and use your arms to explode up as high as you can.
-    *   **Sets/Reps:** 2-3 sets of 5-8 jumps.
-Keep the volume low initially to avoid excessive impact.
-    *   **Coaching Cues:** "Knees to chest," "Explode up," "Land softly."